under-view/kmsroots/README.md

 # libunderview-renderer

-Library used to help build vulkan renderers that display render pass rendered framebuffers directly to KMS.
+Library used to help build single applications with vulkan renderers that display vulkan render pass rendered framebuffers directly to KMS.
 Can also be used to build xcb and wayland clients.
-Can also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositors build their wlroots compatible out-of-tree vulkan renderers and DRM backends.
+May also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositors build their wlroots compatible out-of-tree vulkan renderers and DRM backends.

 For better dependency version control underview builds all packages required from source.
 Follow